 The "Checked" status is not displayed on any print logs

-Verify that the printer supports SNMP and that SNMP v1 or v2 is enabled in the printer's Admin web interface.
+Verify that the printer supports SNMP and that SNMPv1/v2c is enabled in the printer's Admin web interface.

-Ensure that your networks and firewalls allow SNMP traffic (i.e. UDP port 161) between your print server and printers.
+Ensure that your networks and firewalls allow SNMP traffic (that is, UDP port 161) between your print server and printers.

-If using a Windows print server, check that the printer is configured to use the PaperCut TCP/IP Port.
-See Windows printer queue configuration
+If you're using a Windows print server, check that the printer is configured to use the PaperCut TCP/IP Port.
+See Windows printer queue configuration.

 Verify that hardware checks are enabled in PaperCut.
 See Configuring hardware checks.

 You can test that PaperCut NG/MF can query SNMP data from the printer by running the following in a command prompt or terminal/shell: